Galați County: Administration and Politics

 Galati County is administered by a county council consisting of 34 councilors.
 The president of the Galați County Council and the county councilors are elected locally, for a 4-year term.

-Following the 2020 local elections, the council is chaired by Costel Fotea (PSD), which has been in office since June 2016.
+Following the 2024 local elections, the council is chaired by Costel Fotea (PSD), which has been in office since June 2016.

-The Galați County Council, renewed at the 2020 local elections, consists of 34 counsellors, with the following composition:
+The Galați County Council, renewed at the 2024 local elections, consists of 34 councilors, with the following composition: